csammcgrath/CourseNavigationTool/README.md

 The current style can be found here:

 A huge thanks to:
-- Zach Williams for developing the front-end part of the website and helping me re-write the JavaScript code to be more robust and work more efficiently.
+- Zach Williams for developing the front-end part of the website!
 - IT Department at BYU-Idaho for developing a web-scraping tool that allowed us to scrape web URLs and export the results into a CSV file.